Antenatal exercises can help reduce back pain, prevent excessive weight gain, make labour easier and help you recover faster after childbirth.

 Try swimming or water aerobics if you have access to a pool; water exercises will help relieve the pressure on your back.

-You can also sign up for an antenatal yoga class that will help you stay flexible and reduce stress through various poses and breathing exercises.
+You can also sign up for an antenatal class that will help you stay flexible and reduce stress through various poses and breathing exercises.

 5 Simple Antenatal Exercises